 Romance meets reality in France.
 A place like no other, France throws open a plethora of grandeur in every nook and corner.
-Here are few of the sights that one cannot miss out on when visiting France.
+Here are the most popular tourist attractions in France you must visit.

 Palace of Versailles